step-security/github-actions-goat/README.md

 Supply Chain Goat follows the tradition of existing *Goat projects (e.g. OWASP Web Goat).
 It provides a training ground to practice implementing countermeasures specific to the software supply chain.
 StepSecurity defines a supply chain attack as an attack that tries to hijack software that you produce or consume.

 Follow these tutorials to learn about threats and countermeasures related to the software supply chain.
 If you would like to see a different threat being addressed, or have other feedback, please create an issue.

+## Prerequisites

+StepSecurity recommends the following prerequisites to be met to get the best out of these tutorials.
+* GitHub account
+* Basic knowledge of CI/CD pipelines and GitHub Actions

 ## Threats and Countermeasures